 Until the age of 18, services for children and young people with long-term health conditions are provided by children's health and social care services.

 From 18, funded support is provided by adult social services and will replace children's funding if the young person meets the set criteria.

-Between the ages of 16 and 18, the child will start a "transition" to adult services also know as Preparing for adulthood.
+Between the ages of 16 and 18, the child will start a transition to adult services also known as Preparing for adulthood.